JoKerDii/m6A-seq-analysis-protocol/docs/M6_Reference_Based_Analysis/exomePeak2.md

-# exomePeak2
+## exomePeak2

-## Reference based Quantification and Differential Analysis
+Here we use exomePeak2 to conduct reference based quantification and differential analysis.

-### 1. Download and Convert Basic Site Information
+### Download and Convert Basic Site Information

 Download single base RNA modification annotation of m6A on human genome from [m6A-Atlas database](http://10.7.6.58/m6A-Atlas/download.html), which should be tabular data in a txt file.
 Convert tabular data to genomic ranges by: